mxcl/YOLOKit/README.markdown

 Code is art.
 Make it look good, make it readable.
 You don’t have to rigidly adhere to rules about how to write an if statement if the resulting code is *nice*.

+###Completion
+Xcode (as of 5.1) does not complete YOLOKit well, apparently AppCode works better.
+If you use Xcode, you will just have to remember the arguments that YOLOKit blocks take.
+Someone should radar this.

 Contribution
 ------------